st8st8/airavata/docs/advanced.rst

         },
     ]

-Now you can write ``example.com`` specific templates in ``sites/example.com/templates/``
+Now you can write ``example.com`` specific templates in ``sites/example.com/templates/`` (or ``sites/example_com/templates/`` depending on your settings)

 .. note::
-    As with the other loaders, you will have to restart runserver in order for Django to find newly added templates.
+    As with the other loaders, you will have to restart the web server in order for Django to find newly added templates.

 StaticFile Finder